Getai star Jason Chung tests positive for Covid-19

 Besides the high fever, he said he did not have other symptoms such as a cough or sore throat.

-Shin Min reported in 2019 that Chung was hospitalised for a heart problem, with doctors saying it was caused by atrial fibrillation and ventricular tachycardia.
+Shin Min reported last year that Chung was hospitalised for a heart problem, with doctors saying it was caused by atrial fibrillation and ventricular tachycardia.

 "My family is my motivation and I will fight for my family," he was quoted as saying.